matejsmycka/blog/blog_deadcells_hack.md

 ## Finding a dynamic address using Cheat Engine

 "Cheat Engine is by far the de facto "industry standard" for GamePwn.
-It bundles together essentially every possible tool that could be required, into one neat little package."[2] - PandaSt0rm
+It bundles together essentially every possible tool that could be required into one neat little package."[2] - PandaSt0rm
 We can attach CheatEngine to our running DeadCells Game.
 To get relevant dynamic addresses, you need to play the game, get some cells, and then scan for new values in memory.
 We don't know the type of value we are looking for, but it will likely be a number.
 After a few scans, you are left with multiple addresses that seem relevant.